IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 <a name="contextDef"></a>__Context__: a special [JSON-LD](http://json-ld.org/spec/latest/json-ld/) keyword that maps the terms employed in a JSON document to [IRIs](https://www.ietf.org/rfc/rfc3987.txt) that link to one or more published vocabularies.
 Inclusion of a [JSON-LD](http://json-ld.org/spec/latest/json-ld/) context provides an economical way of communicating document semantics to services interested in consuming Caliper event data.

 <a name="describeDef"></a>__Describe__: a Caliper message containing an Entity that is not directly associated with an Event.
 Entities can be sent asynchronously from Events using `Describe` messages in order to reduce verbosity (e.g. sending a Person entity as a `Describe` avoids having to repeat the Person object in each Event that includes it).
-For more information, refer to the Sensor API section in the [Caliper 1.1.
-Specification](#caliperSpec).
+For more information, refer to the [Caliper Analytics&reg; Specification, version 1.1](#caliperSpec), section 4.0.

 <a name="endpointDef"></a>__Endpoint__: a receiver or consumer of Caliper data that is bound to a specific network protocol.